-In the hours preceding a hurricane strike, the Incident Commander or his/her alternate will order the final evacuation of all facilities.
-After the hurricane strike, the Incident Commander will coordinate the post-strike efforts of key IMT staff to ensure business resumption assignments are carried out.
+In the hours preceding a hurricane strike, the District Incident Commander or alternate will determine the final evacuation of all facilities and order such.
+After the hurricane strike, the District Incident Commander will coordinate the post-strike efforts of key IMT staff to ensure business resumption assignments are carried out.